bmentges/brainiak_api/README.rst

 Internally at Globo.com, the docs are available at http://brainiak.semantica.globoi.com/docs/

-..
-After public release we will publish the docs probably at https://brainiak.readthedocs.org

 The documentation source is available at `brainiak_api/docs` directory.
 It was developed using `Sphinx <http://sphinx-doc.org/>`_ and `Program output plugin <https://pythonhosted.org/sphinxcontrib-programoutput/>`_.